fullstaq-ruby/server-edition/README.md

 The Ruby core team have debated for years on whether to incorporate Jemalloc, and so far they've only been reluctant.
 Furthermore, Hongli Lai's research and discussions with various experts have [revealed](https://twitter.com/jashmatthews/status/1140670189954129920) that the only way to make optimal use of Jemalloc is through the `LD_PRELOAD` mechanism: compiling Ruby with `--with-jemalloc` is not enough! `LD_PRELOAD` is such an intrusive and platform-specific change, that we're confident that the Ruby core team will never accept using such a mechanism by default.

 In short: Fullstaq Ruby's goal is to bring value to server-production users as soon as possible, and we think maintaining our own distribution is the fastest and best way to achieve that goal.

+### Will Fullstaq Ruby become paid in the future?

+There will be no paid version.
+Fullstaq Ruby is fully open source.
+It is also intended to be a community project where anyone can contribute.
+There are no monetization plans.